 - Background.
-In one or two sentences, give information on the existing background that resulted in the current study. - Research question and hypothesis.
-In one sentence, convey the aim towards which this study was performed and your prediction of the outcome. - Experimental design.
-State briefly how the research was performed. - Results.
-Report the most important findings of your study.
+In one or a few sentences, give information on the existing background that resulted in the current study.
+Make sure it couples to the subsequent research question. - Research question and hypothesis.
+In one sentence, convey a clear and concise aim towards which this study was performed and a testable and concise prediction of the outcome. - o Experimental design.
+State briefly how the research was performed.

-• Conclusion.
-End the abstract with a concluding sentence that answers your research question or hypothesis.
+- o Results.
+Report the most important findings of your study in a concise manner. - Conclusion.
+End the abstract with a concise concluding sentence that answers your research question or hypothesis.